 He played college baseball in the U.S. (North Dakota) where he earned an education degree focusing on English, Physical Education, and Coaching.
-He later completed a Diploma in Writing at St. Peter's College and is currently enrolled in the Postgraduate Certificate in Creative Writing program with the Humber College Institute of Technology & Advanced Learning.
+He later completed a Diploma in Writing at St. Peter's College and a Postgraduate certificate in Writing from the Humber College Institute of Technology & Advanced Learning.

-Brent has traveled the globe extensively with the sport of baseball--mainly on summer trips as an Envoy Coach for Major League Baseball International in Europe and Africa.
+Brent traveled the globe extensively with the sport of baseball--mainly on summer trips as an Envoy Coach for Major League Baseball International (Europe and Africa).
 He has also coached locally, provincially, and nationally ranging from the initiation Rally Cap program all the way up to Team Saskatchewan.

-After starting a family in 2009, Brent has stayed closer to home spending time with his wife Melissa, and daughters Sarah and Leia.
-He has also spent more time focusing on another passion: writing.
+After starting a family, Brent has stayed closer to home with his wife Melissa, and daughters Sarah and Leia.
+He has also spent more time focusing on another passion: the craft of writing.

 Previously, Brent was awarded a placement in the Saskatchewan Writers' Guild Mentorship Program and was fortunate to have the opportunity to work with professional editor Ted Dyck.
-A number of stories have been written by Brent on his experiences with the game of baseball and have appeared in magazines across the country including Prairies North, Swedish Press, The Society, Transition, Westworld, Going Places, and The Canadian Baseball Network.
+A number of stories have been written by Brent on his experiences with the game of baseball and have appeared in magazines across the country including Prairies North, Swedish Press, The Society, Transition, Westworld, Going Places, and The Canadian Baseball Network (online).